populationgenomics/talos/README.md

 In addition to providing the top-line rating, ClinvArbitration also re-indexes ClinVar variants based on the transcript and codon they alter.
 Talos uses this table to identify any missense variants impacting a codon previously reported to be altered by a pathogenic variant in ClinVar and assign the `PM5` evidence category.

 ClinvArbitration is used to re-process ClinVar releases periodically and the ready-to-use results are available via the ClinvArbitration repository's Release page.

+## Exomiser Integration

+[Exomiser](https://github.com/exomiser/Exomiser) is a similar tool in this space, running variant prioritisation based on variant annotations and matching genes to participant phenotypes.
+In our benchmarking cohorts we've found that performance of Talos and Exomiser are comparable when used independently, but when the two analyses are combined, they perform better than either in isolation.
+To that end we have facilitated the integration of Exomiser variants into Talos analyses.
+If you have previously generated Exomiser (v14) results, the script [CombineExomiserVariantTsvs.py](src/talos/CombineExomiserVariantTsvs.py) will aggregate the per-proband TSVs into a single JSON file, and write the results as a Hail Table.
+This Hail Table can be passed to `RunHailFiltering`, with variants prioritised by Exomiser annotated in as another data source.
+In the HTML report, an `Exomiser` column will display the rank and Mode of Inheritance (MOI) of the variant in the Exomiser reports.

+This preparatory script expects that the Exomiser Variant analysis TSVs have the naming convention `PROBAND.variant.tsv`, where PROBAND is the name of the proband in the cohort/VCF/MatrixTable.

 ## Reanalysis